nexema/tool/SCHEMA.md

 ## Writing schema files
 Schema files can be organized in folders, and, when compiled, the output will replicate the folder structure.
-To define a schema file, create a file with any name but with the extension `.mpack`
+To define a schema file, create a file with any name but with the extension `.nex`

-The root directory must contain a single file called `mpack.yaml` which will define some details for the project, it has the following structure:
+The root directory must contain a single file called `nex.yaml` which will define some details for the project, it has the following structure:
 ```yaml
 name: my_amazing_project
 author: ImTheAuthor